 · 53% of employees are disengaged, meaning that they come to work to collect a paycheck but lack commitment.

 · 17% are actively disengaged meaning that they may say and do things that are actually harmful to the business.
 They often create a toxic environment for other employees.

 Employee engagement is the emotional investment employees make in their organizations.
-It has to do with passion, involvement and commitment they bring to their work.
+It has to do with passion, motivation, and commitment they bring to their work.
 Engaged employees care about their work and they care about their team or organization.
-They want to do their best and make a difference to their organizations and the customers they serve.
+They want to perform at their best and make a difference to their organizations and the customers they serve.

-And, doesn’t it stand to reason that those companies who have an engaged workforce are going to outperform those who do not?
-Research shows that companies with a highly engaged workforce have:
+And, doesn’t it stand to reason that those companies who have an engaged and motivated workforce are going to outperform those who do not?
+Research shows that high employee engagement leads to:

 · 37% less absenteeism